saidimu/cayley-docker/README.md

     }
     ```

+    Note that `listen_host` must be set to `0.0.0.0` for Cayley to be accesible from outside the container.

-  3. Start a container by mounting data directory:
+  3. Start a container by mounting the data directory on the host to /data in the container:

     ```sh
     docker run -d -p 64210:64210 -v <data-dir>:/data saidimu/cayley